-Endgrain: Diffuse-porous; medium pores in no specific arrangement; solitary and radial multiples of 2-3; growth rings visible due to terminal parenchyma; rays not visible without lens; parenchyma diffuse-in-aggregates.
+Endgrain: Diffuse-porous; medium to large pores in no specific arrangement, few to moderately numerous; solitary and radial multiples of 2-3; growth rings sometimes visible due to marginal parenchyma; narrow to medium rays not visible without lens, normal spacing; parenchyma diffuse-in-aggregates.

 Rot Resistance: Mansonia is very durable in regards to decay resistance, and is also resistant to termite and insect attack.
 Mansonia has good outdoor weathering properties.